douglasrizzo/catsim/sphinx/estimation.rst

 the likelihood (see :py:func:`catsim.irt.log_likelihood`) of an examinee having a certain response vector, given the corresponding item parameters.

-Bayesian methods used *a priori* information (usually assuming proficiency and parameter distributions) to make new estimations.
+Bayesian methods used *a priori* information (usually assuming ability and parameter distributions) to make new estimations.
 The knowledge of new estimations is then used to make new assumptions about the parameter distributions, refining future estimations.